 So, what are the allergens in milk?

 You’ve heard of “curds and whey?”
-Well, these are the two main proteins in milk.
+Well, these are the two main proteins in milk which can lead to dairy allergy.
 The solid bits are the curds (made of casein), and the liquid is the dissolved whey.

 Unlike lactose intolerance, casein and whey can cause an actual immune response.
 It’s an allergy.
 And this immune response can cause inflammation.
 In fact, we don’t know how many people have these milk allergies, but most estimates put it far below that of lactose intolerance.